-Visiting Krka National Park & Swimming in the Krka Waterfalls
+Visiting Krka National Park & Krka Waterfalls

 The Krka National Park in Croatia is truly beautiful and beside the Kornati Island National Park and the Plitvice Lakes one of the best National Parks to visit.
 Same as the Plitvice Lakes, the Krka National Park is home of lush lakes and stunningly beautiful waterfalls.
 Compared with the Plitvice Lakes you cannot only hike around, you also can also actually swim in the waterfalls.
 So if you visit Dalmatia in Croatia, do not miss this jewel – visiting the Krka National Park should be definitely on your bucket list!

 What to see and to do while visiting the Krka National Park

 It is best that you take a walk or a short hike inside the Krka NP!
 The Skradinski buk trail (appr.2km) is a network of beautiful trails and bridges.
 Walking that trail will give you a great opportunity to see all the wonderful flora and fauna.
 Take your time for the walk and explore the wonderful surroundings.
 The water is amazingly clear – we spotted lots of fishes, different frogs and deep blue dragon flies.
 Additionally you will get rewarded with all-time beautiful views of the Krka falls.

 The most beautiful and popular waterfall inside the Krka NP is the Skradinski buk waterfall.
 And the best is, if you fancy a swim you can go for it here!
 The water is really refreshing so you better don`t forget your swimming stuff.
 We loved to swim in the lake just next to the waterfall and if you love nature you will love this place too.